Allied Health Sciences, B.S. - Health Professional degree completion emphasis

 Health professionals whose disciplines have an entry-level education preparation at the Associate of Science (A.S.) or Associate of Applied Science (A.A.S.) degree level constitute an important population of health care workers today.

-The health professional degree completion emphasis is designed to complement the associate degree professional education with a path to earn a bachelor of science in Allied Health Sciences (AHS-HPD).
+The Allied Health Sciences - Health Professional Degree completion (AHS-HPD) is designed to complement the associate degree professional education with a path to earn a bachelor of science in allied health sciences.

 Students may qualify if they have earned an A.S. or A.A.S. from a school accredited by the Higher Learning Commission in a health profession program that requires external accreditation and offers national voluntary credentialing.
-The profession should provide state licensing or credentials which the student either possesses or is eligible to obtain.
+The student should possess or be eligible to obtain state licensing or credentials.

 Health careers eligible for this degree include, but are not limited to, medical assisting, dental hygiene, radiography, magnetic resonance imaging, occupational therapy aide, nuclear medicine technician, paramedic, and surgical technician.